diecatiamonteiro/Oktoberfest-Catching-Game/README.md

    - **Beers** score 1 point.
 3. **Avoid Missing**: You can miss up to 3 objects.
 After 3 misses, the game ends.

-**Note**: This game is intended to be played on a desktop computer.
+**Note**: This game is intended to be played on a computer.
 It is not optimized for mobile devices yet.

 ## Technological Components